samsquire/ideas4/README.md

 Pick every combination of those indexes and render 3d chart of that number What kind of instructions should we introduce
-We can store any data structure parallel to the instructions Instructions for data structures
+We can store any data structure parallel to the instructions in interpreters Instructions for data structures
 MetaCompiler as an bytecode instruction
 Expression problem